Decoupled Parse and Extraction APIs

 Parsed Output

-When you run , the API returns this response in JSON:Differences Between the Parsed Output from Original API & New API
+When you run , the API returns this response in JSON:Differences Between the Parsed Output from Legacy API & New API

 - The output is not wrapped in a